The Two Thought Processes When Using Emotional Intelligence

 What intentional thinking requires, is deliberate effort for it to activate, which can often become mentally tiring.

-But with enough motivation and training, intentional thinking can be utilized on will, this by just turning it on.
+But with enough motivation and training, intentional thinking can be utilized on will, by just turning it on.

 This can be done during certain situations where the autopilot mind, is about to make an impulsive mistake and look foolish.